ma-rc-in/MP3-Player/README.md

 # About the project

-This project provides an MP3 player with some basic functions, such as play, stop, next track, playlist, etc. It was created as part of a university programming module.
+This project provides an MP3 player with some basic functions, such as play, stop, next track, playlist, etc. It was created as part of a programming module at university.

 ## Built With